 Each school must select a Student Mock Election Coordinator, who will be the point of contact for information and materials related to the Student Mock Election.
-Each school will be asked to provide a mailing address where they can receive a Student Mock Election Supply Kit.
 In addition, schools will be asked to provide the total population of their school, and the estimated number of students from that school who will participate in the Student Mock Election.

 How do students participate in the Student Mock Election?

 Students must be enrolled at a registered school in order to participate in the Student Mock Election.
 If you are unsure whether or not your school plans to participate in the Student Mock Election, we encourage you to share this flyer with your principal or favorite teachers and encourage them to register your school.